 (Written using Wikipaedia data & knowledge)

-Floor heating: Can solar hot water panels help with my floor heating system?
+Floor heating: Can I have carpet or timber over my floor heating system?

-Floor heating: Can solar hot water panels help with my floor heating system?
+Floor heating: Can I have carpet or timber over my floor heating system?

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}